dariodepa/tiledesk-docs/apis/api/management-api/departments.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="id\_group" type="string" required=false %}
-The group of user assigned to the department.
+The group of users assigned to the department.
+{% endapi-method-parameter %}

+{% api-method-parameter name="id\_bot" type="string" required=false %}
+The bot assigned to the department.
+{% endapi-method-parameter %}

+{% api-method-parameter name="bot\_only " type="boolean" required=false %}
+Specify if the visitor can talk only with a bot or even with an agent.
+Default value: false
 {% endapi-method-parameter %}

 {% endapi-method-body-parameters %}
 {% endapi-method-request %}